-Migration Banner Coloring Project 2018 This work represents the 2551children separated from their families after illegally crossing the border into the United States.
+KEEP FAMILIES TOGETHER: Coloring Project This work represents the 2551children separated from their families after illegally crossing the border into the United States.
 The imagery is drawn and screen printed in thick contour lines reminiscent of a coloring book.
-The repeated image of the children linked in arms creates a secondary pattern of childlike houses across the 28 foot composition.
-I invite viewers to participate in the coloring of the banner to create social awareness and compassion for those cruelly separated from their families.
-If you are interested in hosting a coloring event in your city please contact email@example.com.
+The repeated image of the children linked in arms creates a secondary pattern of childlike houses across the 28 feet of the banner and the additional 60 feet (and counting) which are migrating cross county.
+I invite viewers to participate in the coloring of the banner to raise awareness and compassion for those cruelly separated from their families.
+If you are interested in hosting a coloring event in your city please email: email@example.com.

-Artist Statement 2014-2018 My current research is grounded in studies of the mind, meditation and sensory awareness.
-These works are intended to seduce the viewer visually and induce inward reflection, meditation and social dialog.
+Time ,Space, Transcendence series explores meditation and sensory awareness.
+My works are intended to seduce the viewer visually with formal elements of color and deign, inducing inward reflection, meditation and social dialog.
 I weave narrative and iconography into the work through repetitious figure, landscape and geometric imagery.
 The figures have symbolic, political and spiritual relationships.
 The light and color have symbolic mood altering effects.
 The patterns invoke peace and harmony and embody the principles/patterns of the universe.
 I am interested in how light and video projection function to enhance color, alter mood and enable deeper sensory awareness.

-The Women/ Mother of Earth/ the Goddess/ 1950’s Pin Up/ Feminist The Man on Horse/the God/ the Universe/ Commander/ Immigrant The Goat/ the Fruit of Life/ the Sacrifice The Children/ the Future / Babes in the Woods** Owl/ Predator/ Nature Rabbit/ Prey/ Nature Landscape of bees, paddling ducks, poppy flowers, stars/ Euphoria/ Transcendence Metatron Symbol/ Interconnected Universe Fruit of Life Symbol/ Sacrifice Chevrons/ Time waves/ Transcendence *Icons are intended to trigger ideological assumptions based on cultural stereotypes or political zeitgeist.
+The Women/ Mother of Earth/ the Goddess/ 1950’s Pin Up/ Feminist The Man on Horse/the God/ the Universe/ Commander/ Immigrant The Goat/ the Fruit of Life/ the Sacrifice The Children/ the Future / Migration/Babes in the Woods** Owl/ Predator/ Nature Rabbit/ Prey/ Nature Landscape of bees, paddling ducks, poppy flowers, stars/ Euphoria/ Transcendence Metatron's Cube/ Interconnected Universe Fruit of Life Symbol/ Sacrifice Chevrons/ Time waves/ Transcendence *Icons are intended to trigger ideological assumptions based on cultural stereotypes or political zeitgeist.
 Icons will be interpreted differently by different people.
 Awareness of these trends can allow deeper self awareness and transcendence. **references historical “Babes in the Woods Ballard/ Nursery Rhyme” and history of political hidden narratives within Old Wives Tales

 These works are intended to be seen as a whole and in a large space so the viewer can slowly and mindfully digest their meaning.
 I am interested in how light and reflection function to enhance color, alter mood and enable deeper sensory awareness.